Bluethroat

 The bluethroat is similar in size to the European robin at 13–14 cm.
-It is plain brown above except for the distinctive black tail with red side patches.
+It is plain brown above except for the distinctive tail, brown with black outer corners and red basal side patches.
 It has a strong white supercilium.
+The males have a striking throat pattern, with a vivid glossy blue throat bordered below with (usually) a narrow black band (but see subspecies, below), and a broad brick-red band below that; additionally there is often a central spot, either red or white, in the middle of the blue throat; see subspecies below for details.
 Despite the distinctive appearance of the males, recent genetic studies show only limited variation between the forms, and confirm that this is a single species.
-Moults begins in July after breeding and are completed in 40–45 days, before the birds migrate.
+Moult begins in July after breeding and is completed in 40–45 days, before the birds migrate.

 The male has a varied and very imitative song.
 Its call is a typical chat chack noise.

+Taxonomy

+The bluethroat was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae under the binomial name Motacilla svecica.
+Linnaeus specified the type locality as "Europae alpinis" (Alpine Europe) but this was restricted to Sweden and Lapland by German ornithologist Ernst Hartert in 1910.
+The specific epithet svecica is Modern Latin meaning "Swedish".
+The bluethroat is now one of four species placed in the genus Luscinia that was introduced in 1817 by the English naturalist Thomas Forster.